Lismore was severely impacted by major flood events in 2022, damaging more than 6,000 properties in the Northern Rivers.

 The department will consider a range of matters, including:

-- any comments received from Lismore City Council, the local planning panel or the NSW Rural Fire Service
+- any comments received from Lismore City Council, or the NSW Rural Fire Service

 - the relevant regional plan